-who had at least one prior chemotherapy. pERC reviewed the trial population of Study SG035-0004 and noted that some patients in the trial could have been eligible for stem cell transplant (SCT).
+in the trial could have been eligible for stem cell transplant (SCT).
 Therefore, pERC considered that the trial population may have had a better prognosis than patients who would likely be treated with brentuximab in clinical practice.
-This patient population selected for this trial may have biased the results of the study in favour of brentuximab. pERC deliberated upon the results of Study SG035-0004 and concluded that there is a net clinical benefit of treatment with brentuximab. pERC noted that a substantial proportion of patients obtained complete responses that were durable with brentuximab and that these responses were higher than historical responses observed with other treatments used to treat sALCL. pERC also noted that the length of progression-free survival of patients receiving brentuximab was longer than had been reported for previous treatments for the most recent prior treatment. pERC considered that, in a population who has been previously treated, it was uncommon for progression-free survival to be longer than that observed for previous lines of chemotherapy.
-In addition, a substantial proportion of patients who received brentuximab were still alive one-year after starting treatment, pERC acknowledged that because of the non-randomized, noncomparative phase two study design, there was considerable uncertainty around the magnitude of the benefit.
+This patient population selected for this trial may have biased the results of the study in favour of brentuximab. pERC deliberated upon the results of Study SG035-0004 and concluded that there is a net clinical benefit of treatment with brentuximab. pERC noted that a substantial proportion of patients obtained complete responses that were durable with brentuximab and that these responses were higher than historical responses observed with other treatments used to treat sALCL. pERC also noted that the length of progression-free survival of patients receiving brentuximab was longer than the observed length of progression-free survival for these patients on their most recent prior treatment. pERC considered that, in a population who has been previously treated, it is uncommon for progression-free survival to be longer than that observed for previous lines of chemotherapy.
+In addition, a substantial proportion of patients who received brentuximab were still alive one-year after starting treatment. pERC acknowledged that because of the non-randomized, non-comparative phase two study design, there was considerable uncertainty around the magnitude of the benefit.
 However, pERC noted that as a result of this trial, equipoise no longer exists and, therefore, it would no longer be feasible to conduct an RCT in this setting. pERC discussed that there was additional uncertainty in the magnitude of benefit due to confounding from subsequent SCT in some patients, which may have resulted in improved outcomes for these patients.
-Therefore, pERC concluded that prospective data collection to provide additional information on the magnitude of clinical benefit and the impact of subsequent SCT in this setting would be useful.
+Therefore, pERC concluded that if prospective data collection to provide additional information on the magnitude of clinical benefit and the impact of subsequent SCT in this setting is feasible, it would be useful.